kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-27-fata-morgana-part-one.md

 I’m twenty-eight, and I’m staying in a Buddhist monastery called 'Bodhinyana' in Serpentine, Western Australia, just south of Perth, for about six months now.

-I’m ordained as an ‘anagārika'.
+I’m ordained as an ‘anagārika', or 'homeless one'.
 An anagārika is a person that lives on temple grounds, and is training in what’s known as the ‘eight precepts’[^1].
 The precepts are designed to simplify life, and move us towards a more compassionate relationship to the beings around us.
 They encourage truth, kindness, and a clear mind – all good things that help meditation.
 The whole idea of being an anagārika is almost like playing a monk for a while, seeing how the lifestyle feels.

 I ordained on my twenty-eighth birthday in fact, the day I was born into this world now marking the day I seek to escape from it.
 I intend to stay at Bodhinyana and become a monk, for a few years at least, and depending on how that goes, maybe the rest of my life.
 We’ll see.
+Herein the story begins.

 ***